RyotaMaeno1227/OSS_CAE_FEM_salome/chrono-C-all/README.md

 The test connects a dynamic body to a static anchor and verifies that the solver converges to the target rest length within a tolerance of 1 mm while reporting intermediate constraint distances.
+Success criteria: the output includes `Constraint stabilized within tolerance` and the process exits with code 0.

 Additional regression tests are available via `make test` (see the top-level `Makefile`).
 Notable examples: